 - Reduce the heat still further until the water is just simmering and cook for 15 minutes.

 - Skim off any scum, then add all the veg, peppercorns and herbs.
 Cook for a further 2 hours 15 minutes.

 - Turn the heat off and leave the hocks to cool, then chill in the fridge in their stock.

 - The next day, preheat the oven to 200C/Gas 6.

 - Lift the chilled hocks out of the jellied stock and rinse off any jelly clinging to the hocks.

-- Leaving the large bone in the joint, pull out the second smaller bone, then trim off the rind and discard.
-Lightly score the meat that’s left and place on a non-stick baking tray.
+- Leaving the large bone in the joint, pull out the second smaller bone, trim off the rind and discard.
+Lightly score the meat that is left and place it on a non-stick baking tray.

 - Mix all the glaze ingredients together really well, then pour over the hocks and place in the hot oven.
 Cook for 20-25 minutes, spooning the glaze over repeatedly until well glazed.

 - Serve in deep bowls and pull off the meat in large chunks.
 I eat this hot or cold with buttery mashed potatoes.